kenahoo/RHadoop-Wiki/Memory-management-in-rmr2.md

 Users that have deployed rmr2 in production have raised the issue of controlling the amount of memory used by by R while running as a mapper or reducer on the nodes of a cluster.
-After reviewing some exchanges among Rhipe users and devs and on a Cloudera user forum, we can recommend the following approach, which is based on setting a number of properties in the haddop-site.xml file.
+After reviewing some exchanges among Rhipe users and devs and on a Cloudera user forum, we can recommend the following approach, which is based on setting a number of properties in the `hadoop-site.xml` file.
 First pair is controlling the amount of memory allocated to Java (for map or reduce)

 ```